-All our antique guns are available to buy on our website.
-We understand buying online or over the telephone isn’t quite the same as having the item in your hands, therefore, as with all our antiques, we offer a no quibble returns policy if for whatever reason you’re unhappy with your purchase, simply return the item for a full refund.
-All our antiques can be shipped straight to your door for only £4 delivery, so you can receive your item usually the next day!
+We understand buying online or over the telephone isn't quite the same as having the item in your hands, therefore, as with all our antiques, we offer a no quibble returns policy if for whatever reason you're unhappy with your purchase, simply return the item for a full refund.

 Can I have antique guns delivered to my house?

-We have a fantastic range of antique guns available, to suit all tastes and budgets.
+We have a fantastic range of antiques available, to suit all tastes and budgets.
 To view all our antiques on our website, click here.